omkaranustoop/Reddit-Flair-Predictor/README.md

   1. Open Terminal
   2. Clone the repository by entering 'git clone https://github.com/omkaranustoop/Reddit-Flare-Detector.git'.
   3. Open IPython Console and set the directory to the cloned repository directory.
-  4. Create a `virtualenv` by executing the following command: `virtualenv -p python3 env`.
-  5. Activate the `env` virtual environment by executing the follwing command: `source env/bin/activate`.
-  6. Enter the cloned repository directory and execute `pip install -r requirements.txt`.
-  7. Enter `python` shell and `import nltk`.
-Execute `nltk.download('stopwords')` and exit the shell.
+  4. Execute 'pip install -r requirements.txt' in the console.
-  8. Now, execute the following command: `python manage.py runserver` and it will point to the `localhost` with the port.
+  5. Run the App_Final.py file and it will point to the 'localhost' with the port.
-  9. Hit the `IP Address` on a web browser and use the application.
+  6. Open the 'localhost IP address' on a web browser and use the application.

 ### Approach